mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 - Create a distribution and point at one or more origins.
 A distribution has a DNS address that is used to access it.
 - The DNS Address directs clients at the closest available edge location.
 - If the edge location has a cached copy of your data, it's delivered locally from that edge location.
-- If it's not cached, the edge location attemptes to download it from either a regional cache or fro mthe origin (known as an origin fetch)
+- If it's not cached, the edge location attemptes to download it from either a regional cache or from the origin (known as an origin fetch)
 - As the edge location, receives the data, it immediately begins forwarding it and caches it for the next visitor.

 Content can expire, be discarded, and be recached.
 Or you can explicitly invalidate content to remove it from caches.